BackComposing Dances

 If you publish music in a book, you need to make it look good.
 My first two books had hand-written music because that's all there was, but things have moved on and there is now plenty of free software around to enable you to produce professional-looking musical notation.
 If you're not a musician, ask someone who is.

 And a final point which I thought was obvious.
 In 2022 two people kindly gave me copies of books of dances they had produced.
 Both very nicely presented — but with no indication of how to contact the author.
 You may think that your book will only be bought by people at your local clubs, but how do you know that?
 If the book contains good dances, it will travel.
 If it doesn't, why have you published it?!
-I give my address, phone number and email address at the front of my books.
+I give my address, phone number and email address at the front of all my books.

 See also my notes to callers on Interpreting instructions.